Lemon Chicken Cobb Salad

 - 1 tbsp orange juice

 - Add olive oil to saute pan or cast iron skillet.
 Heat pan to medium high heat.

 - Slice chicken horizontally to create thin cutlets.
 This helps us cook the chicken faster and gets us better browning on all sides.

 - Add chicken to hot pan.
 Sprinkle salt, pepper, garlic powder, and dried basil on top of each cutlet.
 Cook until chicken has some browning on bottom side, about 3 to 5 minutes.
 Flip chicken.
 Add lemon juice to the pan.
 Cook until remaining side of chicken is browned, about 5 minutes.

 - To assemble the salads, divide your chopped lettuce into bowls.
-Top with tomatoes, apples, cucumber, and red onion.
+Top with tomatoes, apples, cucumber, hard boiled eggs, and red onion.
 Slice your chicken and add it to the salads.
 Add your sliced avocado at the very end to prevent browning.